in-hub/incore-docs/InCore.Database/DatabaseFieldOptions.rst

 dbColumn
 ++++++++

-This property holds the name of the database column for the field, otherwise per default the object ID is be used
+This property holds the name of the database column for the field, otherwise per default the object ID is be used.

 :**› Type**: String
 :**› Signal**: dbColumnChanged()